An Extension of Cook's Elastic Cipher: Security of the elastic cipher extension

 The probability a bit of the output (in position $j$) changed given a change of one bit in the input (in position $i$) is:

-And similarly $q_c^B=1/2$.\\ This means that $P_j^{out}$ (when $j$ is a position included between the positions coming from the exor output) changes with probability $p^B=50\%$, given a variation of $P_i^{in}$.\\ Reasoning as in Theor. \ref{thComplDiff}, and with the last results, we can conclude that: \begin{theorem}[Ideal Diffusion] If ideal diffusion occurs after $q$ cycles in $E_{n-1}$ (an elastic cipher working with length message $2^{n-1}L$), then it occurs after at most $q+1$ rounds in $E_n$(the elastic version of $E_{n-1}$). \end{theorem} \begin{note} The fact that after the exor each bit changes with probability 50\% is a good result but it may be a weakness.
-Because an adversary could distinguish a block cipher from the elastic cipher if the elastic round function $R_0(.)$ does not achieve ideal diffusion after a certain number of rounds; it would be sufficient to implement the experiment we described for a reasonable amount of input messages and see if there is an output bit sequence that change with probability $1/2$, while all other output bit change with probability significantly different from $1/2$. \end{note}
+And similarly $q_c^B=1/2$.\\ This means that $P_j^{out}$ (when $j$ is a position included between the positions coming from the xor output) changes with probability $p^B=50\%$, given a variation of $P_i^{in}$.\\ Reasoning as in Theorem \ref{thComplDiff}, and with the last results, we proved the theorem. \end{proof} \begin{note} The fact that after the xor each bit changes with probability $1/2$ may be exploited as a weakness, because an adversary could distinguish a block cipher from the elastic cipher if the elastic round function $R_0$ does not achieve ideal diffusion; it would be sufficient to implement the experiment we described for a reasonable amount of input messages and see if there is an output bit sequence that change with probability $1/2$, while all other output bit change with probability significantly different from $1/2$. \end{note}